xcltql666/OminTryOn/README.md

 ## 📬 Contact

-If you have any inquiries, suggestions, or wish to contact us for any reason, we warmly invite you to email us at 202066@stu.xjtu.edu.cn or cp3jia@stu.xjtu.edu.cn.
+If you have any inquiries, suggestions, or wish to contact us for any reason, we warmly invite you to email us at 202066@stu.xjtu.edu.cn.